Neustift am Walde: Neustift since the Middle Ages

+Glanzing

+The name of the abandoned mediaeval settlement of Chlainzing survived as a field name and was revived in 1907 for the Glanzinggasse, which at that time was in Pötzleinsdorf.
+Between 1912 and 1914 the Reichsanstalt für Mutter- und Säuglingsfürsorge was built at 35–39 Glanzinggasse, and in 1937 was renamed the Kinderklinik Glanzing.
+Systematic housing development began in the early 1920s.
+As part of the local government reorganisation of 1938 Glanzing was transferred to Neustift and with it to the 19th district of Vienna.

+Initially the area remained within the parish of Pötzleinsdorf, but the church there was difficult to access in winter, so from either 1930 or 1934 the chapel of the clinic was made available to the new population of Glanzing.
+As the population grew, however, more capacity was required, but although plans for a new church existed in 1937, no progress had been made by the beginning of the war in 1939.
+In 1945–1946 a wooden emergency church (the Notkirche) was constructed.
+Glanzing was created a separate parish in 1955.
+The emergency church building lasted until 1970, when it was replaced by a permanent church building, dedicated to the Verkündigung des Herrn (Annunciation of the Lord), by the architect Josef Lackner in the Krottenbachstrasse, in Obersievering.

+In 2016 the parishes of Glanzing, Krim and Kaasgraben were united to form the present parish of Saint Francis de Sales (Franz von Sales).

 Economy

 The distribution of available land at the start of the 19th century makes clear the importance of both forests and vineyards for the local economy.
 In 1826, woods occupied one third of the land, while vineyards and pasture each occupied one quarter.
 Just 10 percent were used for agriculture.

 Population growth

 In 1435, Neustift am Walde comprised 34 houses.
 It barely grew in the following centuries.
 In 1832, there were 38 houses with a total of 307 inhabitants, approximately the same number as around 40 years earlier.
 The growth experienced by the neighbouring villages only had a limited impact on Neustift.
 In 1850, it had grown to 50 houses with 575 inhabitants, and in 1890 there were 73 houses, in which 483 people lived.